Indonesia : Komodo + Raja Ampat - July 2016

 See also → All my trips

-I quickly made a small Google Map below for you to see at a glance what it gives, question on-site trips to Indonesia.
+I've quickly made a little Google Map below so you can see at a glance what it looks like, in terms of travel in Indonesia.
 In red, the airports of Jakarta, Bali, Labuan Bajo, Makassar and Sorong through which I passed.
-In blue, the archipelagos of Komodo (in the Small Islands of Sunda, near Flores) and Raja Ampat (in West Papua, all to the east).
+In blue, the archipelagos of Komodo (in the Small Islands of Sunda, near Flores) and Raja Ampat (in West Papua, in the far east).

 Read more → Raja Ampat: practical information to organize your trip

-The good thing about diving is that you can stay exploring the same sites during the same trip, or come back from one year to the next, never tired.
-Each new immersion is different because the conditions change constantly (weather, tides, phases of the Moon, time), the meetings under the water reserve their lot of surprises and the coral landscapes vary to infinity.
+The good thing about diving is that you can stay and explore the same sites during the same trip, or come back to them from one year to the next, without ever getting bored.
+Each new dive is different, because the conditions are constantly changing (weather, tides, moon phases, time of day), the underwater encounters are full of surprises and the coral landscapes vary endlessly.